AnDa-creator/QOSF-task1-cohort6/README.md

 # QOSF-task1-cohort6
-Attemp at QOSF task 1 for Cohort 6 selections
+Attempt at QOSF task 1 for Cohort 6 selections